anikxt/css_learning/README.md

   - Percentages (%) don't belong to either of the two.
 - The problem with pixel unit is that it doesn't scale because it is an absolute unit and, absolute units cannot be scaled up or down when changing the default font-size of the browser.
 - 1 rem equals 16px (default font size of the browser)
+- Instead of being relative to the font size of the HTML element, like the rem unit, the relative of em unit is dependent on a few conditions, when the em unit is defined on any other property than the font size property, the em unit becomes relative to the font size of its own element. if the font size of the own element is not present then it will start looking for the nearest parent with relative font size (rem).
 - Most of the times, the best practice is just to use the 'rem' unit, however 'em' unit can be useful when you know what you're doing.
 - Its a bad practice to use 'vw' (viewport width) unit because it just adds horizontal scroll bar.
 - You can use 'dvh' (device viewport height) unit instead of 'vh' (viewport height) unit to make it work on mobile devices. 'dvh' is same as 'vh'.